Chandra-cc/Emotion-Recognition-from-speech-signals-over-the-TESS-dataset/README.md

 Model-10--This Model is of 1400 instances of the Younger dataset of the TESS.
 10 features except the MFCC have been used to train this model.
 Its testing accurayis 72 using Random Forest and 46 using SVM with 5 Fold Cross Validation.
 These two models have been trained without feeding them the MFCC (13 exclusive features) Hence the accuracy is so low about the classification into 7 emotion Categories.
-Originally the Data was Classified into 7 Emotion Categories (Pleasant Surprise, Angry, Disgust, Sad, Happy, Fear, Neutral)
+Originally the Data was Classified into 7 Emotion Categories (Pleasant Surprise, Angry, Disgust, Sad, Happy, Fear, Neutral) The link for he dataset is as follows:-  https://tspace.library.utoronto.ca/handle/1807/24487/browse?type=title&submit_browse=Title